+Springboard DSC Program

 Capstone Project One

-Find the ideal player for the team
+Find the ideal player for a team

-a study of changing style in NBA games and
+A study of changing style in NBA games and

 a new approach of classifying player functions

 Final Report

 by Yiding Weng

 February, 2019

-Problem
+Introduction

-Every off-season the management of each NBA team have to find a way to improve their roster, usually through recruiting new players on the free market, or signing new contracts with their current players.
+Every off-season the management of each NBA team has to find a way to improve its roster, usually through recruiting new players on the free market, or signing new contracts with their current players.
 But how to decide which new player to sign or which player on the old roster to keep?
 Will that player be able to provide the desirable contribution for the team?
-As each team try to optimize the diversity and the integrity of the skill sets of the entire roster, there are problems they have to consider.
+As each team tries to optimize the diversity and the integrity of the skill sets of the entire roster, there are problems that must be considered.

-NBA teams are increasingly trotting out lineups with five players who can play and guard nearly any position. traditional positions don't accurately explain what a players skillset truly is, they incorrectly oversimplify the skill sets of NBA players.
+NBA teams are increasingly trotting out lineups with five players who can play and guard nearly any position. traditional positions don't accurately explain what a player’s skillset truly is, they incorrectly oversimplify the skill sets of NBA players.
 Simply plugging players into one of five positions does not accurately define a player’s specific skill set.
 Moreover, the misclassification of a player’s position may lead teams to waste resources on developing draft picks that do not fit their systems.

-In light ofConsidering these changes, we need an effective way to designate positions in the NBA not based on basic physical traits such as height and weight, but in terms of function, such as shooting and defense.
+Considering these changes, we need an effective way to designate positions in the NBA not based on basic physical traits such as height and weight, but in terms of function, such as shooting and defense.
 A framework for modern NBA positions is important towards our understanding for how players have evolved, and effective roster

 construction.

-In this project
+In this project I observed and verified the changing playing style in NBA games and players through data exploratory analysis, found a way to segment NBA players according to their performance statistics using clustering, and finally discussed the player profiles found through clustering.

 Data